harcokuppens/DOMjudgeDockerCompose/README.md

   - Then run `update-grub` and reboot.
 After rebooting check that `/proc/cmdline` actually contains the added kernel options.

+For newer versions of DOMjudge we use cgroups version v2 for which we do not need to change any boot options anymore, which allows it to also be run in the Linux VM in docker Desktop on Windows or Macos.

 ### Start DOMjudge using git and docker